section-engineering-education/engineering-education/content/articles/understanding-polymorphism-abstract-classes-using-c-/index.md

 Abstract classes are too generic to be instantiated and are used as base classes.
 The definitions for abstract classes are not complete.
 The derived classes must be defined as the missing pieces and should contain abstract methods or abstract properties.

-The following example will explain how we can define an abstract class in order to make a Payroll System Using Polymorphism.
+The following example will explain how we can define an abstract class to make a Payroll System Using Polymorphism.

 ### Employee class